SFB-ELAINE/OSS-DBSv2/docs/index.rst

 Further, the activation of automaticly generated axons is clculated to estimate a volume of activated tissue (VAT) or specific realistic fiber tracts can be loaded to performe detailed pathway activation modeling (PAM).

 A detailed overview over the implemented concepts can be find in the specific sections of this documentation.
-For more details about the first veriosn of OSS-DBS you can also refer to [Butenko2019]_.
+For more details about the first veriosn of OSS-DBS you can refer to [Butenko2019]_.

 ==============
 Installation